Bartlesville Radio » News » Bartlesville Man Charged With Possession of CDS

 Bartlesville Man Charged With Possession of CDS

-58-year-old Joseph Tapscott was charged on Thursday with possession of a controlled dangerous substance (CDS), and unlawful possession of drug paraphernalia.
+44-year-old Raymond Lowe II was charged on Tuesday with possession of a controlled dangerous substance (CDS).

-According to the Bartlesville Police Department, Tapscott was pulled over for allegedly failing to yield to oncoming traffic and did not signal 100 feet prior to making a turn.
-With a K9 assist, authorities allegedly confiscated 9.3 grams of methamphetamine.
+According to the Bartlesville Police Department, on Oct.
+13, Lowe II was allegedly stopped on Armstrong Ave. for not having a rear reflector light on his bicycle.
+Dispatch discovered an outstanding warrant for Lowe II, and after a thorough search, authorities allegedly found 0.2 grams of fentanyl inside Lowe’s flashlight.

-Tapscott has been previously convicted of felony possession of CDS and trafficking in illegal drugs.
+Lowe II pleaded guilty to possession of CDS in May in a separate matter.

 « Back to News